A theory of generalised coordinates for stochastic differential equations: Generalised Bayesian filtering

 where $dt$ is the length of the time interval between each observation (i.e.~the sampling rate).

 The more sophisticated way of obtaining the higher orders of motion of observations is by inverting a Taylor expansion.
-Since generalised coordinates are based on Taylor expansions, this is most compatible---and hence expected to work better---with generalised filtering.
+Since generalised coordinates are based on Taylor expansions, this is the method that is most compatible with generalised filtering.
 The Taylor polynomial associated with the (as yet unknown) generalised coordinate vector $\by_t$ is a polynomial of order $M$, which can be taken to fit $(M+1)$ points exactly.
 Take these points to be the known vectors $(\rmy^{(0)}_t,\rmy^{(0)}_{t-dt},\ldots,\rmy^{(0)}_{t-Mdt})$ and $\by_t$ is uniquely determined.
 Explicitly, this is solving the following system of linear equations:

 for the unknowns $\rmy^{(1)}_t,\ldots,\rmy^{(M)}_t$.
 This is straightforward by inverting the matrix of Taylor coefficients.